 Sorrel is the second restaurant venture by Chef Proprietor Steve Drake.
-Beginning his career at the Ritz hotel, his vocation has led to a host of positions working with acclaimed Chefs such as Tom Aikens and Marco Pierre White before winning the Roux Scholarship in 2001 and a placement in France at a Michelin-starred restaurant.
-The Sorrel is now the second restaurant, after Drakes, of the Chef Proprietor to be awarded a Michelin star.
+Beginning his career at the Ritz hotel, he’s worked with a host of acclaimed chefs such as Tom Aikens and Marco Pierre White, before winning the Roux Scholarship in 2001 and a placement in France at a Michelin-starred restaurant.
+The Sorrel is now Drake’s second restaurant to be awarded a Michelin star.

-The brief was to convert a 300-year-old, Grade II-listed property in Surrey which had received a modern conservatory dining area.
-The client requirement was to reverse the arrangement to place the kitchen within the glass cube of the conservatory.
+Gratte Brothers was tasked with converting a 300-year-old, Grade II listed Surrey property which had received a modern conservatory dining area.
+The client wanted to reverse this arrangement and place the kitchen within the conservatory.

-A bespoke induction cook suite from Cookline was specified along with bespoke island station, combination ovens from Rational, Ware areas by Maidaid and Refrigeration by Foster and Adande.
+A bespoke induction cook suite from Cookline was specified along with a bespoke island station, Rational combination ovens, ware areas by Maidaid, and refrigeration by Foster and Adande.

-Installing a Michelin-star restuarant within a conservatory was not without challenges.
-The team undertook a series of measures to ensure the heat did not affect the catering staff and produce in Summer and customers were not served cold food in the winter.
-The glass was first heat treated to regulate the temperature and a heater battery was added to the replacement air unit.
+A delicate project, the team had to ensure the heat did not affect the catering staff and produce in summer and customers were not served cold food in the winter.
+The glass was first heat-treated to regulate temperature and a heater battery was added to the replacement air unit.

-This had to be done without breaching a key design requirement; that no fixings were made to the glass.
-The most challenging aspect of this requirement was how to suspend the kitchen canopy.
-In response a bespoke steel framework was erected within the space from which to hang the canopy, lights and services.
+This work had to be done without breaching a key design requirement; that no fixings were made to the glass.
+The most challenging aspect of this was how to suspend the kitchen canopy.
+In response, a bespoke steel framework was erected to hang the canopy, lights and services.